Geoengineering Terminology — A Living Guide

 In public discussions and advocacy, C2G2 will generally describe a specific technology (or family of technology) rather than use the term Geoengineering.
 C2G2 may use the word Geoengineering if it is appropriate to collate technologies, but will generally specify which technologies it is including.

-Carbon Removal is an umbrella term for existing deployed and proposed technologies aimed at reducing atmospheric concentrations of carbon dioxide.
+Carbon Dioxide Removal (CDR) is an umbrella term for existing deployed and proposed technologies aimed at reducing atmospheric concentrations of carbon dioxide.
 These include nature-based approaches, such as Afforestation, technical approaches, such as Direct Air Capture, and hybrid approaches, such as Bioenergy with Carbon Capture and Storage.
 It also includes marine based approaches, such as Iron Fertilization.

 The Paris Agreement indirectly recognized a potentially substantially scaled up use of current and new carbon removal technologies.
-Article Four of the Paris Agreement indirectly references such potential use of Carbon Removal when it calls for a balance between anthropogenic emissions by sources and removals by sinks in the second half of the 21st century.
+Article Four of the Paris Agreement indirectly references such potential use of Carbon Dioxide Removal when it calls for a balance between anthropogenic emissions by sources and removals by sinks in the second half of the 21st century.
 The order of magnitude of the scale up of Carbon Removal is directly related to the success of action to reduce emissions.

-Whilst experts in the field generally see the value in one overarching term for Carbon Removal, they also highlight significant differences between proposed technologies.
+Whilst experts in the field generally see the value in one overarching term for Carbon Dioxide Removal, they also highlight significant differences between proposed technologies.
 It is generally worth specifying which technologies are being included in any discussion.

 There is continued dispute in international climate policy as to whether some, all or none of these technologies should fall under the umbrella of Geoengineering.
 According to the glossary of the IPCC Fifth Assessment Report: “some Carbon Dioxide Removal methods fall under the category of geoengineering, though this may not be the case for others, with the distinction being based on the magnitude, scale and impact of the particular CDR activities.
 The boundary between CDR and mitigation is not clear and there could be some overlap between the two given current definitions.”

-Alternative framings are becoming more popular as these technologies rise up the public agenda, and as some advocates look to separate them from the Geoengineering frame.
+Alternative framings are becoming more popular as these technologies rise up the public agenda, and as some advocates look to separate them from the geoengineering frame.
 These including Enhanced Mitigation or Mitigation Plus, and Carbon Geoengineering.
 Some commentators have linked Carbon Removal to the frame of Decarbonization, broadening the concept to include the decarbonization of the atmosphere in addition to the economy.

 Terms of Significant Relevance to the Geoengineering Discourse